 Remove late payments

-It is recommended that you take this step before shopping for a mortgage.
-Lenders generally publish their best rates and terms for those who have excellent credit scores, so you can typically assume that the rate you receive will be higher than the advertised.
+Lenders generally publish their best rates and terms for those who have excellent credit scores, so you can typically assume that the interest rate you receive will be higher than the advertised.